jinal--shah/packer_base_centos/README.md

 * The AMI will have a channel tag, set to _dev_.

-* After it is smoke tested, merge to master, build and test comprehensively.
+* After it is tested, merge to master.

 * **On successful testing, the AMI's channel tag should be set to  _stable_.**